osaether/dbus-inverter-ctrl/README.md

 Normally the service will be started by a daemontools run script.
 However, to run it manually on, use this command:

-    python dbus-inverter-ctrl.py
+    python dbus_inverter_ctrl.py

 # Todo

-- [ ] Automatic enumeration of inverters in the system
+- [ ] Automatic enumeration of Multiplus/inverters in the system
 - [ ] Configurable input pin number